-Construction Accident Attorney Fighting for Victim Compensation In Highland
+Construction Accident Attorney Fighting For Victim Compensation In Indiana

 It is no secret that the construction industry can be a dangerous place full of potential hazards.
 Many workers in these environments chalk up workplace accidents and injuries as “just part of the job,” without realizing that there are certain regulations and rights in place which are designed to protect workers.

 Construction workers are at a statistical disadvantage compared to most other occupational areas; 2018 saw the construction industry account for the highest number of workplace fatalities, and the figure was up 121% from 2017.
 It is clear that there is a worrying trend arising – one which provides disadvantages for those working in the construction industry.

 By their very nature, construction sites are hazardous.
 Some of the most common causes of construction accidents include:

 - Malfunctions or mistakes with heavy machinery

 - Objects falling from a high spot onto workers

 - Swinging objects hitting workers

 - Becoming trapped or crushed